2. Do you have a right to use another person’s body without their permission?

 Third, the claim that, for women, having sex gives an unborn person permission to use her body is disingenuous because having sex does not ensure a resultant pregnancy, and in the case sex does result in pregnancy, an unborn person cannot exist until more than 5 months after the sexual encounter (based on the First Question's conclusion), which means after a sexual encounter that results in pregnancy, a woman still has months of time during which she can prevent an unborn person from coming into existence within herself.

 In sum, the act of having sex itself does not grant permission for anything, and no person has a right to use another person's body without permission.

-The two short videos below explain how permission (also called consent) can be granted or denied.
+The short video below by Blue Seat Studios explains how permission (also called consent) can be granted or denied.

 So, the short answer to the second question, "Do you have a right to use another person's body without their permission?" is "No." This is great news because it means no one has a right to use your body without your permission either!
 Thank goodness!